MetPX/sarracenia/doc/sr_subscribe.1.rst

 The *post_base_dir* option supplies the directory path that, when combined (or found) in the given *path*, gives the local absolute path to the data file to be posted.
-The *post_document_root* part of the path will be removed from the posted announcement. for sftp: url's it can be appropriate to specify a path relative to a user account.
+The *post_base_dir* part of the path will be removed from the posted announcement. for sftp: url's it can be appropriate to specify a path relative to a user account.
 Example of that usage would be:  -pbd ~user  -url sftp:user@host for file: url's, base_dir is usually not appropriate.
 To post an absolute path,